 Huge tomes have been written on office lighting.
 Lighting is measured by how much light falls on a surface - this is known as illuminance and its unit of measure is known as lux.
-As you'd expect the amount of lux in an area can be measured using a lux meter.
+The amount of lux in an area can be measured using a lux meter.